University Scholar Project

 University Scholar projects have involved lab research, archival and survey research, textual analysis, theatrical productions, creative writing, and more.
 Whatever the ultimate format of your project, your final deliverable must include a written component.
 If your project is something such as a work of art, a theatrical production, a computer program, or an engineering design, you must also submit an essay that documents your process.

-Preliminary and Final Plan of Study
+Plan of Study Revisions and Final Plan of Study

 Communication with the Faculty Advisory Committee